Random variate generation using only finitely many unbiased, independently and identically distributed random bits: Continuous variate generation

-we see that the difference is $3+o(1)$. \end{remark} \begin{remark} The partition-based method has un upper for $\mathbf{E}(T)$ that is one less.
-Moreover, the simplicity of the inversion method cannot be underestimated.
-In addition, one can tighten the analysis under additional conditions on $f$ such unimodality, monotonicity, or for specific forms. \end{remark} \begin{theorem} Assume that $X$ has a bounded nonincreasing density $f$ on $[0,\infty)$.
-Then for the inversion method, as $\epsilon\downarrow 0$,
+\end{theorem} In addition, one can tighten the analysis under additional conditions on $f$ such unimodality, monotonicity, or for specific forms.
+For that we the following theorem. \begin{theorem} Assume that $X$ has a bounded nonincreasing density $f$ on $[0,\infty)$.
+For the inversion method described above, if $\epsilon\to 0^{+}$, then

-\end{theorem} \begin{proof}[Proof of Theorem \ref{thm_inv_mono_bornee}] Define $X_{t}=F^{-1}\big(U_{(t)}\big)$, $X_{t}^{+}=F^{-1}\big(U_{(t)}^{+}\big)$ as in Figure \ref{fig_inversion}.
+\end{theorem} \begin{proof}[Proof of theorem \ref{thm_inv_mono_bornee}] Define $X_{t}=F^{-1}\big(U_{(t)}\big)$, $X_{t}^{+}=F^{-1}\big(U_{(t)}^{+}\big)$ as in figure \ref{fig_inversion}.
 Then